2015 Cookie Program Features

-- Gluten-Free Option: Our licensed cookie baker, Little Brownie Bakers, has developed a pilot run of a new gluten-free cookie (flavor TBA), which we will carry in limited quantities.
+- Gluten-Free Option: Our licensed cookie baker, Little Brownie Bakers, has developed a pilot run of a new gluten-free cookie, Toffee-tastic, which we will carry in limited quantities.
+Toffee-tastic is a crispy, buttery cookies packed with golden toffee bits.
 The cookie will sell for $6, due to the expensive nature of the ingredients, separate baking process, and additional distribution costs.

 - Jan.
 30-31, 2015 - Cookie deliveries

 - Feb.
 1 , 2015 - Go day!
 Girls can start selling with cookies in hand.

 - Feb.
 13, 2015 - Boothing begins

 - March 8, 2015 - Cookie program ends

 Why is the Girl Scout cookie price increasing to $5 a box?